 Summer is quickly coming to an end, which means it’s time to plan a fall garden.
 What is a fall garden?
 How do you plan for it?
 What goes in it and when do you plant it?
-We’re going to answer all your questions!
+I’m always surprised by how many people don’t know how to grow a garden in the fall, so we’re going to answer all your questions in this post.

-Fall gardens feel a bit intimidating to many gardeners, but we promise there is nothing to be nervous about.
+Gardening in the fall may feel a bit intimidating to many gardeners, but we promise there is nothing to be nervous about.
 What is a fall garden?
-A fall garden is simply a way to get more produce and extend your growing season.
+It’s simply a way to get more produce and extend your growing season.

 Why Start A Fall Garden

 It’s the end of July and here at Rosevine Cottage, we’re busy getting our fall garden planned and our succession crops planted.
-Why plant a fall garden?
+Why plant in the fall?

-- Having a fall garden means cooler temps!
+- Having gardening in the fall means cooler temps!
 Which is good news for those who can handle the hot summer temps, but still want to grow a garden.

 - Fewer bugs, because it’s later in the season many of the bugs we struggle with over the summer’s life cycle has come to an end.
 Already most of our Japanese Beetles have disappeared [having trouble with them still?
 Check out our natural methods to get rid of Japanese Beetles]

 - A fall garden is a chance to get some more of those veggies that can’t handle the heat.